Making Dreadlocks with the Backcombing Method

 Backcombing creates knots.
 Propper care and time will turn knots into dreads.
 Re-Backcombing to tighten a dread is a serious No No. Re-Backcombing is essentially re-starting the dread.
 Knots have to begin maturing all over.
 Once you get your dreads in right, with enough knots to lock up tight, you should hide the comb.
 You'll only need it again if one or two dreads got off to a bad start and need to be restarted.

-Backcombed dreads are pretty durable compared to the other methods but if you are vary active and you find yourself washing your dreadlocks frequently you may want to cover your new locks with a nylon stocking cap that holds your twists securely, especially while they are young.
-Rinse or wash sweaty locks though a stocking as mentioned on the dreadlocks shampoo page.
+Backcombed dreads are pretty durable compared to the other methods but if you are vary active and you find yourself washing your dreadlocks frequently you may want to cover your new dreadlocks with a nylon stocking cap that holds your twists securely, especially while they are young.
+Rinse or wash sweaty dreads though a stocking as mentioned on the dreadlocks shampoo page.

 A strong metal comb with just the right spacing

 will save you a lot of time and fustration.